Stephen Hawking(1942-2018), Theoretical Physicist

 Stephen William Hawking

 Mathematician and theoretical physicist.
-Since 1979 Hawking has been Lucasian Professor of Mathematics at Cambridge University, a post famously held by Sir Isaac Newton.
-His early research on relativity led him to study the Big Bang, the creation of the universe and black holes.
-He has a progressive neuromotor disease, amyotrophic lateral sclerosis (ALS).
-He uses a wheelchair and speaks through an electronic voice synthesizer.
-Hawking continues to work and has produced several best-selling books including A Brief History of Time (1988), Black Holes and Baby Universes (1993) and The Universe in a Nutshell (2001).
-His life is the subject of a 2014 film, The Theory of Everything.
+Hawking was Lucasian Professor of Mathematics at Cambridge University, a post famously held by Sir Isaac Newton.
+Aged twenty-one, he was diagnosed with a degenerative motor neurone disease, amyotrophic lateral sclerosis (ALS).
+Overcoming the severest physical disabilities (he spoke through an electronic voice synthesizer), he made revolutionary contributions to science through his early research on relativity which led him to study the Big Bang, the creation of the universe and black holes.
+Hawking produced several best-selling books including A Brief History of Time (1988), Black Holes and Baby Universes (1993) and The Universe in a Nutshell (2001).
+His life was the subject of a 2014 film, The Theory of Everything.

 Watch a film clip on the sitter from the BBC Archive in the Media section below